cnlevy/jsonize/README.md

 jsonize
 =======

-This extension is a simple to use function for json encoding ActiveRecord and their relations
+This extension is a simple to use function for json encoding CActiveRecord and their relations

 ##Requirements